 Conditions for Participation

-We are looking for exciting research projects and innovative ideas that have a thematic connection to the Hohe Tauern National Park.
-Two scholarships of €1,500 each are awarded annually.
+We are seeking compelling research projects and innovative ideas that establish a thematic connection to the Hohe Tauern National Park — for example in the field of species conservation or another freely chosen, thematically appropriate focus.
+Each year, two scholarships of €1,500 are awarded.

-Applications can be submitted each year from November to the end of January of the following year:
+Applications can be submitted annually from November until the end of January of the following year

 Requirements for Participation: